How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Step 4.
 Selecting high-value use cases

-Build a register of hypotheses and prioritize them by "value × feasibility": Accelerating routines (RPA + template models), Cognitive tasks (NLP/ASR/classification), Forecasting/optimization (tabular ML).
-You'll find sample use cases and criteria in our materials on AI in the corporate environment.
+Create a register of hypotheses and prioritize them by value x feasibility: routine acceleration (RPA + template models), cognitive tasks (NLP/ASR/classification), forecasting/optimization (tabular ML).
+Examples and criteria are in our materials on AI in the enterprise environment.

 Step 5.
-TO-BE design: "human ↔ AI" roles
+TO-BE design: human AI roles

 Redraw the target flow: where AI makes the decision, where it suggests an option, and where manual approval is required.
 Define the boundaries of autonomy, escalation rules, and SLAs for manual exceptions.
 This eliminates gray areas at launch.